wdehoog/hutspot-ubports/docs/operating/recommended.md

 ## Recommendations
 The Recommended page allows to manage Recommendation Sets which allows Spotify to recommend tracks.
 A Recommendation Set can consist of Seeds (Artists, Tracks, Genres) and Attributes.
 Hutspot can have multiple of these Sets.

+A Recommendation Set must be linked to a playlist.
+This playlist will get the recommneded tracks when you want to play them.

 For more see the [Spotify WebAPI docs](https://developer.spotify.com/documentation/web-api/reference/browse/get-recommendations/).

 ## Recommended